DerKnerd/kubernetes-image-version-checker/README.md

 `IGNORE_NAMESPACES`    | A comma separated list of namespaces to skip.
 When using microk8s recommend namespaces to exclude are `kube-system`, `kube-public`, `ingress` and `kube-node-lease`
 `CUSTOM_REGISTRY_HOST` | The host of a proxy registry, like Sonatype Nexus.
 This host is automatically removed from the images
 `MODE`                 | If set to `out` the configuration from `~/.kube-config` will be used, if left unset the kubernetes secret mounted at `/var/run/secrets/kubernetes.io/serviceaccount`

-### Changes introduced in v2
-Version v2 introduced the option to use a config file instead of environment variables.
-The main change is, that you can provide authentication tokens for hub.docker.com, quay.io and custom registries based on quay.
-Apart from that you can now specify multiple recipients for the update notice emails and define custom quay hosts.

-A sample configuration can be found in the file `config.yaml.sample`.

 The configuration via environment variables is deprecated and will be removed in v3.